 I suppose it has something to do with sounding like a cafeteria for tools and wheelbarrows, and reminded me of the Big Box stores.
 Nebaj must be the hardware center for all 96 surrounding villages; there were at least three ferreterías per block near the plaza.

 The name ‘Ixil Triangle’ refers to the three main population centers in the region.
-Nebaj is the largest.
-The others are Chajul and Cotzal to the northeast, each about a half hour drive.
+Nebaj (Santa Maria Nebaj) is the largest.
+The others are Chajul (San Gaspar Chajul) and Cotzal (San Juan Cotzal) to the northeast, each about a half hour drive.

 Friday – tomorrow – is market day in Chajul and the microbuses just happen to leave from outside the front door of my hotel. so visiting that village will be my plan for the morning.